mvolkmann/blog/src/dart.md

 - Dart Format should be able to indent lines nicely without requiring a trailing comma after the last argument to every function call.

+- It would be nice if Dart didn't require semi-colons at the end of statements.

 - Dart should support a shorthand for named parameters when there is an in-scope variable with the same name.
   For example, instead of `Person(name: name, birthday: birthday)`